powsybl/powsybl-core/docs/simulation/shortcircuit/parameters.md

 **with-loads**

 This property indicates whether loads should be taken into account during the calculation.
-If `true`, the loads are modelled as an equivalent reactance and the equivalent reactance at the fault point will be lowered.
+If `true`, the loads are modelled as an equivalent reactance, and the equivalent reactance at the fault point will be lowered.
 If `false`, then they will be ignored.

 **with-shunt-compensators**